approach0/docs/index.rst

 Current Status
 ===============
 This project is still being considered in prototype stage, however, some novel and experimental models are being evaluated in research branch.
-A new model have successfully outperformed other published systems (in NTCIR-12 math search contest) under bpref scores (cannot wait to publish a paper!).
 Recent direction is to apply the promising model to master branch and rewrite some modules (e.g., replace Indri with our own text-index) to make code more maintainable.

 Next things to do is listed in our `project TODO lists <src/TODO.html>`_.